 Working Capital Management, the Importance!

 Accounting Wise has completed a project on Working Capital Management for a client with a turnover of £90 million.
-The project resulted in the introduction of a Working Capital System that achieves an increased cash inflow position of £5.5 million on a year on year basis.
+The project resulted in the introduction of a Working Capital System that achieves an increased cash inflow position of £5.5 million on a year-on-year basis.
 This is a huge increase to the clients cash position and will drastically help decrease their costs around borrowing.
 Contact us on 0330 113 8442 to arrange a consultation on how we could potentially improve the efficiency of your business.

 What is Working Capital?